Harvard anti-gender discrimination policy threatens to violate Title IX by recommending gender discrimination

 We’ve chronicled the myriad problems with Harvard’s plan to sanction members of single gender organizations, initially proposed last May as as a means of ending “gender-based discrimination [which] is understood as unwise, unenlightened, and untenable.”
 While a worthy objective, the policy would destroy Harvard students’ right to freedom of association by blacklisting and sanctioning members of off-campus groups like final clubs, fraternities, and sororities.
 It has also been mired in months of controversy after being introduced with little student or faculty input and, apparently, even less thought about its practical consequences.

 Never has that been clearer than right now, after the recent revelation that female-only groups will be allowed to keep their “gender focus” for 5 years or more, while all-male groups must conform to the new regulations immediately.
-Harvard’s latest ex post facto update to this disastrously-conceived rule doesn’t just underscore FIRE’s long-held fears about the policy’s haphazard enforcement, but it also — in a truly stunning show of hypocrisy — appears to violate the anti-gender discrimination law, Title IX.
+Harvard’s latest ex post facto update to this disastrously-conceived rule doesn’t just underscore FIRE’s long-held fears about the policy’s haphazard enforcement, but it also — in a truly stunning show of hypocrisy — appears to violate the anti-gender discrimination law, Title IX of the Education Amendments of 1972.

 An unlawful carve-out: an exception for women’s groups